 Pages 28, 30 and 31 cover the core cost cap cost of the scheme.
-This has been assessed to be within the cost cap corridor.
+This has been assessed to be more than 3% below the employer cost cap.

-Because it lies within the corridor, the economic check does not apply.
-However, pages 29, 32 and 33 illustrate the economic cost cap cost of the scheme.
+Pages 29, 32 and 33 cover the economic cost cap cost of the scheme.
 This has been assessed to be more than 3% above the employer cost cap.

-As there is no breach of the cost cap corridor, there is no requirement for DENI to consult on changes to the scheme.
+As these two cost control mechanism measures do not produce a breach of the cost cap corridor in the same direction, there is, therefore, no requirement for Scottish Ministers to consult on changes to the scheme.